 Across the world, telecom operators are experiencing tough times.
 While competition and regulation aim to push prices down, the main challenge remains to translate their voice revenue into higher-value units.
+Let’s see a fresh look at managing sales and distribution in telecom.

 When points of sales become battlefields.